animatedcreativity/node-token-express/README.md

 *`app.pin.new(length)`*

 - Generates a new pin number
-- `length`: optional and default is take from the provided config.
+- `length`: optional and default is taken from the provided config.

 *`app.pin.split(pin)`*